nauchan/program_cashier/README.md

 # Simple Cashier Program
 This project demonstrates a simple program with several basic operations that are necessary to register items at the cashier.
-The program is built mainly using functions and object (hence object oriented programming (OOP)).
+The program is built mainly using functions and object (hence object oriented programming OOP) in Python.
 More details about this program will be further discussed in this documentation.

 ---